kalisio/kdk/docs/api/map/services.md

 You can always force event or full result emission with the `emitEvents/fullResult` query parameters.
 :::

-::: tip
+::: warning
-Only layers with `serviceEvents` option set to `true` will be updated in the client by individual real-time events, multiple operations will not trigger any update.
+Only layers with `serviceEvents` option set to `true` or using the default built-in `features` service will be updated in the client by individual real-time events, multiple operations will not trigger any update.
 :::

 ### Hooks